RobertEads/CSCE435-Group_16-Final_Project/Report.md

 Each algorithm with be run with the input types of sorted, reverse sorted, and randomized.
 The input sizes are planned to be 2^16, 2^20, and 2^24.
 Both weak and strong scaling will be analyzed and compared against the other algorithms being tested.
 The number of threads in a block on the GPU will be [64, 128, 512, 1024].

+## 3. Project Implementation

+The listed algorithms were fully implemented using both MPI and CUDA.

+## 4. Performance Evaluation